ritwickrajmakhal/localstack-docs/src/content/docs/aws/capabilities/cloud-sandbox/index.md

 ## Introduction

-LocalStack Cloud Sandbox allow you to run an LocalStack instance in the cloud.
+LocalStack Cloud Sandbox lets you deploy a fully functional LocalStack instance in the cloud instead of running it locally.
+This enables new workflows for testing, previewing, and collaboration across teams.

-LocalStack Cloud Sandbox encompasses the following features:
+Key use cases include:

-- Deploy LocalStack as an ephemeral instance for dev&test loops without running it locally.
+- Running ephemeral instances locally for dev/test loops in CI
-- Create easy previews by enabling preview-per-PR type workflows for application change.
+- Generating on-demand preview environments by enabling preview-per-PR type workflows
-- Facilitate collaboration by allowing developers to test features on the same environment.
+- Facilitate collaboration by sharing a consistent testing environment for all developers

 :::note
-Cloud Sandbox is offered as a **preview** feature and is under active development.
+The Cloud Sandbox feature is currently in **preview** and under active development.
 :::